News and Events

 THE FILM FESTIVAL IS SUPPORTED BY ALBERTINE CINÉMATHÈQUE, A PROGRAM OF FACE FOUNDATION AND VILLA ALBERTINE, WITH SUPPORT FROM THE CNC / CENTRE NATIONAL DU CINÉMA, AND SACEM / FONDS CULTUREL FRANCO-AMÉRICAIN.

-Albertine Cinémathèque Film Festival coming spring 2023
+Albertine Cinémathèque Film Festival occurred 2023

 Eight new inductees of Pi Delta Phi, Rho Alpha Chapter